mostafamedhat1983/ODC-project/README.md

 ```

 This is the 'docker-install.yaml' file
-it installs docker, start docker service ,configure Docker to start automatically at boot, pulls theapp image from docker hub
+it installs docker, start docker service ,configure Docker to start automatically at boot, pulls the app image from docker hub
 then run the image in the background and forward port 5000 from docker container to port 80 on host to eanble easier url access
 ```groovy
 - name: install docker and run image